nisanthchunduru/pouch/README.md

 ## The story behind Pouch

-I built Pouch in my freshman year when there weren't many note taking apps around.
+I built Pouch in my junior year when there weren't many note taking apps around.
 I built it to solve my own note taking needs and to test my understanding of [Express](http://expressjs.com/) and [Backbone](http://backbonejs.org/) (These frameworks had just been released then and Single Page Applications were at their nascency).
 I used Pouch to manage my notes, todos and bookmarks in the years that followed.
 It even got me my first job 😉

 ## How do I install it?